jainhsuya/msds.6306.case.study.2/CaseStudy2.md

 |---------------|---------------|
 | 16.1 2%       | 83.88 %       |

+**Outcome of Univariate Analysis**

 The team has attempted on **various univariate analysis** to find the key attrition factors.
 After the analysis, **it was evident to explore using different methodologies**.
+Since the analysis were quite long and comprehensive in its own merit, the team has separated its analysis in the separate R markdown file.
 [Please find the univarate findings in this markdown draft for detailed analysis](https://github.com/cyberkoolman/msds.6306.case.study.2/blob/master/Univariate/univariate_draft.md).